michele-perrone/michele-perrone/README.md

 ### Hi there 👋

 My name is Michele and I'm Italian.
-Apart from making pizza :pizza: and growing my moustache, I'm also a computer engineer and a musician, desperately trying to bring these two souls together.
+Apart from making pizza :pizza:, I'm also a computer engineer and a musician, desperately trying to bring these two souls together.
 Among my interests there are:
 * Embedded devices :computer:
 * Linux :penguin: